regenwatchdog/regenwatchdog.github.io/_estates/barnet/douglasbaderpark.md

 The Mayor's report is also silent on how the affordable housing offer (28% by unit/40% by habitable room) complies with the strategic partnership commitment of 60% affordable housing.

 Neither does it say anything about the Mayor's requirement to show that alternatives to demolition have been properly considered.
-It is therefore impossible to know whether the tens of millions of pounds of Mayoral funding might be better spent elsewhere, building new social rented homes rather than replacements.
+It is therefore impossible to know whether the Mayoral funding might have been better spent elsewhere, building new social rented homes rather than replacements.

+The estate is located adjacent to another of Barnet's large scale estate redevelopments - the [Grahame Park estate](https://estatewatch.london/estates/barnet/grahamepark/).